hmrc/play-language/README.md

 }
 ```

-Add the following to the application conf file for each language you support:
+Add the following to the application conf file for each uk.gov.uk.gov.hmrc.play.language you support:

 ```
 play.i18n.langs = ["en", "cy"]